openmpf/openmpf.github.io/docs/docs/Java-Batch-Component-API.md

 ### close()

 Performs any necessary shutdown tasks for the component.
-This will be executed once, on component shutdown, and not for every job.
+This will be executed once by the Component Executor, on component shutdown, usually after the last job.

 * Method Definition:
 ```java